eXascaleInfolab/CORAD/README.md

 ### Results

-All the results (the compressed data, the runtimes, the errors and the compression ratios) will be exported to `results/{dataset}` folder.
+All the results including the compressed data, runtime, accuracy error, and the compression ratios will be exported to `results/{dataset}` folder.

 ### Execution Examples